Take some time to learn more about our missionaries. Click or tap on a photo to see detailed information on each

-Due to health restraints, they moved to France in 1982 in a church-planting effort, and have been ministering there ever since.
+Due to health restraints, they moved to France in 1982 in a church-planting effort and ministered there through 2021.
 In the 1990s, they began to evangelize immigrant peoples from Asia.
-This work has developed into a full-time believers’ Biblical training program now in numerous Asian countries.
+This work has developed into a full-time Biblical training program now in numerous Asian countries.

 The multiplied millions of Asia need the Gospel, and the Nunemakers solicit your prayers for them.

 The Joel Daut Family

 We appreciate the ministry of Joel and Marcela Daut, missionaries with the Gospel Furthering Fellowship working in northern France.
 Please pray for them along with their four children, Liane, Josue, Josias, and Annael.